-Near the top left corner of the screen, click the dropdown menu labelled Sort by surname and then select Sort by first name.
-Your students will be reorganized to appear alphabetically by first name within their classes.
+Near the top right corner of the screen, click the Settings button and then select Sort by first name.
+Your students will be reorganized to appear alphabetically by first name within their Classes.

-Click the Filter dropdown menu in the top left corner to filter your view by Units (folders), Activity types (all lessons or Assessments only), and Classes and students.
+Click the desired menu at the top of the page to filter your view by Units (Folders), Activity types (all Lessons or Assessments only), and Classes and students.
 Whatever you don't select will be hidden from your view of the Markbook.

 Learn more about using the filters here.

 Collect or release to whole groups of students

 The Markbook offers Class controls, which allow you to perform certain actions on any Lesson for a whole group of students.

 Click the (...) button to the right of the Analytics button on a chosen Lesson to reveal 3 options:

 - Collect all unfinished work collects and locks the Lesson for all students in the Class, unless they are marked Absent.

 - Release all answers shows the students their marks, model answers, and any feedback you've written on the Lesson.
 This will only affect work that has been submitted or collected.
 Students who are still working or have not started will not see the answers.